 Wondering how much it costs to go on an African safari and when to plan a safari trip to Africa?
 Find Tips for your first African safari on private or group tours when looking for gorilla trekking, wildlife game drives in Kenya, Uganda, Rwanda, Tanzania, Burundi.
 Somebody I met during a trade fair in Berlin last year asked a few questions about how she should prepare for a wildlife safari to Rwanda & Uganda she was about to book with our company.
 This got me to think about writing a few tips that would be useful to anybody thinking of an African safari for their first time.
 Yes, to get things put together- food, accommodation, guides for a pleasant safari experience, everyone does a bit of research about the destination.
 This might be through books, online travel guides, or recommendations from friends.
 Below I thought about a thorough list of things one would need to consider when planning an African safari.
+Yes, This is an Ultimate East African Wildlife Safari Experience

 Yes, safari is probably the word usually associated with a trip to Africa whether it involves flying tours or game drives for a wildlife experience with the Big Five- lion, elephant, buffalo, rhino, and leopard.
 While renting a car whether for a self-drive can be possible, no so many people find it the best way to roam alone in the countryside in searching for lions, tiger, cheetahs, and so many other animals Africa accommodate.